Stream Files vs. Mirror Files

 Step 1.
 Please create a CBackup account.
 Launch CBackup on your computer, and sign in to it.

 Step 2.
-Choose My Storage and click Add Cloud.
-Pick Google Drive on the pop-up Add Cloud Screen, and hit Add.
+Choose My Storage, pick Google Drive, and hit Authorize Now.
 Then, authorize CBackup to access the account storage space.

 Step 3.
 Add other Google Drive accounts or other cloud storage accounts to CBackup in the same way.
-Tap + on the top and select New Combined Cloud.
+Tap + Add Combined Cloud on the top.

 Step 5.
 The combined cloud will be presented on the list of your storage.
-You could backup files to the combined cloud by selecting it as the backup destination in the Backup Tasks tab.
+You could backup files to the combined cloud by selecting it as the backup destination in the Backup > Backup PC to Combined Cloud tab.